To: My Big Brother Tom

 The Black Balloon

-The most severe example of autism I have seen represented on screen by an actor, it’s quite remarkable really.
-It doesn’t hold back, poo smears and all.
+The most severe example of autism I have seen represented on screen by an actor; it’s quite remarkable really.
+It doesn’t hold back, shit smears and all.
 Mum and I cried and cried and cried and cried.

 Louis Theroux’s Extreme Love: Autism

-A just piece by everyone’s favourite documentary maker.
+A just and informed piece from this iconic documentarian.
 It shows a varied range of spectrum severity, not just concentrated on one end.
 I couldn’t find a trailer for this.

 I thought this looked pretty trashy and ironically “typical” when I first saw it was being made.
 But it’s actually pretty sweet.
 And makes me think a lot about how our conventional social cues are often constructed through metaphors and what is implied as opposed to saying, literally, how you feel about things.
 Literalism is often seen as a weakness in the autistic condition.
 I see it as a strength; nothing gets fluffy.
 Being literal can be a beautiful thing.

-I don’t think Disney will help you learn to talk like Owen, but it’s beautiful to see what these films have done for more than one family.
+I don’t think Disney will help you learn to talk like Owen, but it’s wonderful to see what these films have done for more than one family.